jiyinyiyong/grunt-deploy-with-md5/README.md

 This plugin is not will tested.
 Be sure to know [Grunt][wiki] when you want to use this plugin.

+The logic of dealing with HTML updating and old file cleaning is not robust.
+This part is supposed to be buggy at the moment :(

 [wiki]: https://github.com/gruntjs/grunt/wiki

 ### License